tusharjoshi/netbeans-php-drupal/README.md

 **Netbeans Drupal Development Tool (NDDT)**

+**10/15/2016: NOTE for old FORKS**
+The complete commit history has been changed to remove the NBM release binary files from the commits, hence all old forks prior to 10/15/2016 will need a force update to their repositories.
+The current development will now happen on the develop branch and the master branch is protected from force commits.

 **NOTE ON DRUSH (Update for 2.0.11):** When setting up Drush, you must specify the absolute path to the folder that drush exists in.
 This is the location of drush for *NIX/Mac or drush.bat for Windows.